silverpip/silverpip.github.io/_posts/2011-03-30-singin’-in-the-rain.md

+---
+title: Singin’ In the Rain
+date: 2011-03-30 23:02:30
+category: blog
+tag: vintage
+---
         This morning I began the drive to preschool fuddleheaded and silent,
 doing my job.
 Polly chatted blithely on, and an awareness dawned upon
 me that I was not giving this moment my personal best.
 But that best
 was definitely not up to the level of cheerful chatting.
 So I started